There’s no need to reinvent the wheel.

 8. Claude Hopkins

-Born in 1866, Claude C. Hopkins was an advertising pioneer that believed advertisements only exist to sell and should be measured by their results.
+Born in 1866, Claude C. Hopkins was an advertising pioneer who believed advertisements only exist to sell and should be measured by their results.

 It’s that simple.